battleofbits/arena/models.md

 - Your server does not respond with a valid move.
 - Your move is invalid (for example, in connect four, imagine trying to make a move in a column that is already full)
+- You make a move that either wins the game or loses the game.

+When the game ends, we'll make one final request to your webhook url, with information about the game winner and the current state of the board.

+In the case of a forfeit or a server malfunction, we'll also make a request to the ErrorUrl for both players, with details about the error.

+### Viewing the Leaderboard

+Coming soon